Oil prices slip on demand fears, Mideast tensions ease

 Supply still looks to remain relatively tight, as the Organization of the Petroleum Exporting Countries and its allies including Russia, an alliance known as OPEC+, appear likely to extend a deal on curbing output when they meet on July 1-2 in Vienna, analysts said.

-Russian Energy Minister Alexander Novak said on Monday that international cooperation on crude production had helped stabilise oil markets and was more important than ever.
+Russian Energy Minister Alexander Novak said on Monday that international cooperation on crude production had helped stabilize oil markets and was more important than ever.
 He also voiced concerns about demand.

 (Reporting by Laila Kearney in New York; Additional reporting by Noah Browning in London; Editing by David Gregorio and Matthew Lewis)